► Why is Ecuador's metals & mining sector of regional & global importance?

 Low Energy Costs

-- Recent investments in hydroelectric power plants provide abundant power supply to most regions at among the lowest electricity costs in the Americas
+- Recent investments in hydroelectric power plants provide abundant power supply to most regions at among the lowest electricity costs in the Americas - over 85% of the electricity grid in Ecuador is from renewable sources

 - Vigorous universities and technical colleges continue to train a young and eager workforce - Ecuador's leaders recognize the positive economic multiplier effects of mining and construction development